Episode 1: Italian Marbles

 Origin of Marbles

-Understanding the origin of marbles has a close relation to its quality.
-This is where the look out for Italian marble begins.
+Understanding the origin of marbles has a close relation to their quality.
+This is where the lookout for Italian marble begins.
 Italy has one of the highest quality Marble deposits in the world.
 Simply, they are genuine pieces of stones.

 The Carrara marbles have been used since the time of Ancient Rome and at that time, it was called the ‘Luni Marble’.
 The families named Cybo and Malaspina that ruled over Massacre and Carrara monitored the quarries and they created the “Office of Marble” in 1564.
 This regulated the Marble Mining

 Industry.
 The Basilica of Massa was built entirely of Carrara Marbles and the Duel Palace of Massa are showcases of precious Italian stones.

 Italian Marbles are for those who prefer to own the best of their kind.
 The common perception is that Italian stones are expensive because they are symbols of prestige.
 The underlying part in the prestige symbol is that they possess premium quality in their stone, texture and veins.
 That is why Italian marbles cost more than their counterparts.
 They are just one of the finest natural stones that money can buy.

 ( Italian Sculptures)

 The Apuan Alps above Carrara show evidence of at least 650 quarry sites.
 The quarries have produced more marble than any other place on earth.